omeka/omeka-s-enduser/docs/modules/dspaceconnector.md

 ## Import data

-Navigate to the tab labelled "DSpace Connector" under Modules.
+Navigate to the section labelled "DSpace Connector" under Modules.

 ![Screenshot of the field options for DSpace Connector with collections loaded from a university library](../modules/modulesfiles/dspace_import.png)